 Funding Body Subtype

 private sector organisation

 Results and Publications

 Publication and dissemination plan

-We are hoping to publish the results by summer 2016 (but this might be done in two papers - to be confirmed).
-We will also likely also publish the protocol (probably submit in the next month).
+The trialists are hoping to publish the results by summer 2016 (but this might be done in two papers - to be confirmed).
+The trialists will also likely also publish the protocol (probably submit in the next month).

 Intention to publish date